AdrianSkowr/Low-motivation-High-results/README.md

 💡 **Before opting for expensive tutoring, consider whether you have fully utilized the available resources**, such as:
 ✅ **Regular class attendance**
 ✅ **Reinforcing knowledge through self-study**

+All tables and charts supporting these conclusions can be found in the 'tables_and_charts' file included in this repository.